 Shop Local … Canada’s Internet Infrastructure is Solid

 For many years, the Canadian government has invested in the expansion of broadband and fibre services.
 Partnering with provincial governments, the national and regional telecoms, as well as local governments, the goal has been to bring internet access to as many Canadians as possible.
 Hosting companies in Canada, like Webnames, have been able to reap the benefits of this well planned and well-funded network backbone.
+Our servers are located in and near major Canadian population centres, which increases connections speeds for Canadian customers.
 When you host your website in Canada you can rest easy that there are many stakeholders who are deeply invested in continually improving the speed and robustness of internet connectivity across the country.

-With 76 percent of Canadians reporting they have concerns about the security and privacy of their personal information if it is stored or routed through the U.S., we’re seeing a powerful growth in awareness around data privacy and greater understanding that where you host your website matters (a lot).
-Choosing to host in Canada helps protect your company data, helps protect your user’s data, helps protect your email correspondence, helps future-proof your online presence in the face of platform changes, helps your local users find you, and contributes to the speed and stability of your website.
+Choosing to host in Canada helps protect your company data, helps protect your user’s data, helps protect your email correspondence, helps future-proof your online presence in the face of platform changes, and contributes to the speed and stability of your website.
 What’s not to love, eh?